 Honeybee Stingers.
 The barbs and attached venom sacs (stinger apparatus) after removal from the patient.
 (Photo contributor: Alan B. Storrow, MD.)

 Honeybee stings are usually apparent since the stinger apparatus, including barb and venom sac, is often detached and present on the patient’s skin.
-These should be removed by ...
+These should ...